-- The number of confirmed cases of COVID-19 in the Yukon is increasing, and similar to previous years.
-Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of Influenza A in the Yukon is stable, and similar to previous years.
+- The number of confirmed cases of COVID-19 in the Yukon is stable, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of Influenza A in the Yukon is increasing, and higher than previous years.
 Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of Influenza B in the Yukon is stable, and similar to previous years.
-Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of RSV in Yukon is stable, and similar to previous years.
-Hospitalization rates are stable, and similar to previous years. - For COVID-19, influenza and RSV combined, case rates in rural Yukon are increasing, and lower than previous years.
-Hospitalization rates are increasing, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years.

-- For COVID-19, influenza and RSV combined, case rates in the Whitehorse area are increasing, and lower than previous years.
-Hospitalization rates are decreasing, and similar to previous years.
+- The number of confirmed cases of RSV in Yukon is stable, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years. - For COVID-19, influenza and RSV combined, case rates in rural Yukon are stable, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years. - For COVID-19, influenza and RSV combined, case rates in the Whitehorse area are increasing, and similar to previous years.
+Hospitalization rates are decreasing, and lower than previous years.